dbuenzli/stdlib-utf/README.md

 1. [`utf_x_adhoc.ml`](utf_x_adhoc.ml), uses a 256 bytes string to index
    the cases mentionned in [TUS Table 3.7][tus] and then performs some ugly ad-hoc decoding.
 This ugly code is mine :-)

-2. [`utf_x_if.ml`](utf_x_if.ml), is similar to adhoc, but uses `if` branches instead of a table.
+2. [`utf_x_if.ml`](utf_x_if.ml), is similar to adhoc, but uses `if` branches instead of a table, the result is a bit harder to comprehend.
+3. [`utf_x_pat.ml`](utf_x_pat.ml), is similar to adhoc but lets my favourite compiler work out the dispatch table itself by using pattern matching on byte ranges.
+Yay !

-3. [`utf_x_nfa.ml`](utf_x_nfa.ml), uses the UTF-8 decoding MIT-licensed
+4. [`utf_x_dfa.ml`](utf_x_dfa.ml), uses the UTF-8 decoding MIT-licensed
    DFA devised by Bjoern Hoehrmann [here][dfa].
-This uses a 364 bytes string for the DFA and makes the decoding code much more elegant (if I hadn't to rewrite it to a an imperative loop to make it more efficient).
+This uses a 364 bytes string for the DFA and makes the decoding code much more elegant (if I hadn't to rewrite it to an imperative loop to make it more efficient).

-Rough benchmarks made with [`perf.ml`](perf.ml) and measured via `time` on my machine seems to indicate the ad-hoc version takes the following percentage of the time taken by the DFA version.
+Rough benchmarks made with [`perf.ml`](perf.ml) and measured via `time` on my machine seems to indicate we have in ordered by most
+performant:  `pat`, `if`, `adhoc` and `dfa`.

+The first three being quite close to each other (within 10%).
+Comparing the fastest to the slowest, the `pat` version takes the following percentage of the time taken by the `dfa` version.

-* 72% [Markus Kuhn's UTF-8 demo][kuhn-utf-8].
+* 62% [Markus Kuhn's UTF-8 demo][kuhn-utf-8].
 A mixture of
   things.
-* 67% [Hindi wikipedia articles multistream][hindi-wiki] dataset
+* 62% [Hindi wikipedia articles multistream][hindi-wiki] dataset
   Exercises ASCII and [Devanagari][devanagari] decodes which are three bytes long in UTF-8.
-* 60% [Croatian wikipedia articles multistream][hr-wiki] dataset.
+* 58% [Croatian wikipedia articles multistream][hr-wiki] dataset.
   Exercises ASCII and [Latin Extended-A][latin-ext-A] decodes which are two bytes long in UTF-8.
+* 56% on this README, mainly ASCII.

+So I think the best candidate for upstreaming would be `pat`.

 ## Best-effort decodes and U+FFFD replacements

 The API also tries to take into account recommended strategies for